BaseCampCoding/html-css---how-to-website-Charles-Mardis/README.md

 # How To Website

-In this assignment you will create a page page to teach people how to do something that you know how to do.
+In this assignment you will create a page to teach people how to do something that you know how to do.

 ## Additional Requirements